 A hardware coincidence circuit is an electronic device with one output and two (or more) inputs.
 The output is activated only when all input signals are received within a certain time window.
-Fig. 8 shows a typical coincidence circuit, where the output of the AND gate triggers the ADCs conversion process.
-This circuit is appropriate for detecting coincidence because of its high speed of operation, since AND gates switching time is only a few nanoseconds (Texas Instruments, 2010).
+Figure 8 shows a typical coincidence circuit, where the output of the AND gate triggers the ADCs' conversion process.
+This circuit is appropriate for detecting coincidence because of its high speed of operation, since the AND gate switching time is only a few nanoseconds (Texas Instruments, 2010).

-3.2 Software coincidence.
+3.2 Software coincidence

 We define software coincidence as the ability to detect coincidence by means of a program running in a CPU-based system.
-A priori, software-based real time coincidence seems unfeasible because the CPU has to be shared with the underlying operating system.
-If this is a general purpose operating system, and therefore it has not real-time capabilities, it is impossible to establish deterministically if the acquisition activities will be executed on time.
+A priori, software-based real-time coincidence seems unfeasible because the CPU has to be shared with the underlying operating system.
+If this is a general purpose operating system, and therefore it has no real-time capabilities, it is impossible to establish deterministically whether the acquisition activities will be executed on time.
 Therefore, the average access time to the hardware has to be taken into account when our software is running.
-Commercially available embedded development platforms like that used in this work, require a time in the range of microseconds to read and compare two GPIOs (see Sect.
+Commercially available embedded development platforms like that used in this work require a time in the range of microseconds to read and compare two GPIOs (see Sect.
 4.2.1 for more detail).
 This time is several orders of magnitude longer than the time required by a relativistic muon to cross through two stacked detectors.
-However, if the particle flux is steady and low enough (like that of muons flux), the average time elapsed between the detection of two incident particles will be well above the software processing time, thus allowing for software coincidence fact, the total muon flux crossing unit horizontal area from above, at sea-level, is approximately 1 muon per minute per cm2 and remains fairly constant over time (Grieder, 2010).
-Thus, one of our MD1 muon scintillators (30 x 30 cm) would detect about 15 muons s-1 (900 muons min-1).
-Given that our telescope is located at 708 m above sea-level, it will detect less than 18 muons per second (Olive et al, 2014).
-That is, in average, one muon every 55.6 ms and, this period is at least three orders of magnitude above the software processing time (25.2 μ s in the worst case, as will be see further on).
-This is the basis to demonstrate the feasibility of a software-based coincidence system for low-rate applications.
+However, if the particle flux is steady and low enough (like that of muon flux), the average time elapsed between the detection of two incident particles will be well above the software processing time, thus allowing for software coincidence processing.
+This is the basic working principle of our new software coincidence system.
+As a matter of fact, the total muon flux crossing unit horizontal area from above, at sea level, is approximately one muon per minute per cm and remains fairly constant over time (Grieder, 2010).
+Thus, one of our MD1 muon scintillators ( $30 \times 30$ cm) would detect about 15 muons s-1 (900 muons min-1).
+Given that our telescope is located at 708 m a.s.l. (above sea level), it will detect less than 18 muons per second (Ramesh et al., 2011), that is, on average, 1 muon every 55.6 ms, and, this period is at least 3 orders of magnitude above the software processing time (25.2 μs in the worst case, as will be seen further on).
+This is the basis for demonstrating the feasibility of a softwarebased coincidence system for low-rate applications.